Chipdelmal/MGDrivE_Webinar/MD/Intro.md

 ### Life-History

-MGDrivE's life-history structure is based on [Hancock and Godfray (2007)](https://malariajournal.biomedcentral.com/articles/10.1186/1475-2875-6-98) with extended structures to accommodate an arbitrary number of genotypes throughout the development of simulated mosquitos.
+MGDrivE's life-history structure is based on [Hancock and Godfray (2007)](https://malariajournal.biomedcentral.com/articles/10.1186/1475-2875-6-98), with extended structures to accommodate an arbitrary number of genotypes throughout the development of simulated mosquitos.
+In essence, the original release of MGDrivE can be thought of as vector-based version of the lumped age-class model where the new dimensions store the genotype information of the population at each life-stage.
+The two main "behavioral phases" that are implemented in or framework are:

-**Aquatic Stages:** Individuals go through three aquatic stages: egg, larva, and pupa; with the density-dependence taking place in the larval stage.
+* **Aquatic Stages:** Individuals go through three aquatic stages: egg, larva, and pupa; with the density-dependence taking place in the larval stage.
-**Adult Stages:** Male individuals are counted and aggregated by their genotypes, whereas female adults store both their genotype and the genotype of the male they mated with.
+* **Adult Stages:** Male individuals are counted and aggregated by their genotypes, whereas female adults store both their genotype and the genotype of the male they mated with.

 ![](https://besjournals.onlinelibrary.wiley.com/cms/asset/b5aa706c-4c3f-462b-aed4-a107a6494554/mee313318-fig-0002-m.jpg)